GauravDhuri/Space-Adventure/README.md

 ## Features

-- Player-controlled spaceship: The player can move left and right using keyboard input (arrow keys or WASD) and shoot bullets to destroy enemies.
+- Player-controlled spaceship: The player can move left and right using input and shoot bullets to destroy enemies.
 - Enemy ships: Various types of enemy spaceships that move towards the player’s ship.
 - Bullet mechanics: The player can shoot bullets to destroy enemies.
 The bullets move upwards and disappear when they go off-screen.
 - Collision detection: Bullets and enemies can collide.
 The player loses health if their spaceship collides with an enemy.